Canale 5: 2000s

-In 2000, reality shows arrived in Italy with Grande Fratello which was a huge success, reaching 16 million viewers for the final of the program, and which, during the show's initial run, saw numerous controversies.
-Other programmes destined for a long life first aired during this time, including C'è Posta Per Te presented by Maria De Filippi and Chi vuol essere Millionario?, presented by Gerry Scotti.
-Striscia La Notizia, thanks to its success and the consequent greater demand for advertisements, extended its duration.
-Other hits of the period included Stranamore and La Corrida.
+In 2000, reality shows came to Italy with Grande Fratello, which proved a huge success, with its final episode reaching 16 million viewers, thanks in part to the show's numerous controversies.

-The programmes on Canale 5 during the 2000s were much like those of the previous two decades, with self-produced TV series such as Carabinieri and District of Police, as well as programmes such as Ciao Darwin and Zelig.
+Many programmes destined for a long life on the channel first aired during the 2000s, including C'è Posta Per Te presented by Maria De Filippi and Chi vuol essere milionario?
+(Who Wants to Be a Millionaire?), presented by Gerry Scotti.
+Striscia la notizia, a satirical news program, was also highly lucrative, resulting in the program being repeatedly renewed.
+Other hits of the period include Stranamore and La Corrida.

-On 22 May 2001, in conjunction with the Notte dei Telegatti, Canale 5 renewed its on-screen branding and idents, presenting a stylized version of the logo.
-This new logo appeared for the first time after the end of the episode of Striscia la Notizia and at the same time as the usual announcement of Fiorella Pierobon's prime time.
-On the same day, The Sopranos premiered.
+On 22 May 2001, Canale 5 updated its logo.
+This new logo appeared for the first time at the end of an episode of Striscia la notizia.
+On the same day, the American series The Sopranos premiered in Italy exclusively on Canale 5.